 If you are pregnant or have recently given birth, Corkill offers these tips for getting back in shape after having a baby.

 Start moving as soon as you feel like you can.
-Exercise promotes better blood circulation, and the increased blood flow helps the body heal more quickly.
-Most doctors recommend waiting six weeks to workout, and while you should always follow your doctors orders, even light activity such as walking and pushing the stroller can help your body heal and help you get back in shape more quickly.
+Exercise promotes better blood circulation, and increased blood flow helps the body heal more quickly.
+Most doctors recommend waiting six weeks to workout, and while you should always follow your doctor’s orders, even light activity such as walking and pushing the stroller can help your body heal and help you get back in shape more quickly.

 Be consistent.
 The best post-pregnancy workouts are the ones you will do consistently.
 As you gradually increase your level of physical activity, you should be working out 30 minutes to an hour of exercise five or six days a week.
 Keep a good balance between cardio and resistance training.

 Gradually work back into your normal routine.
 When your doctor has cleared you to get back into the gym, do so slowly.
 You can’t hit the ground running, and you won’t be able to jump right back into the intensity of workouts you could do before pregnancy.
 Be patient with your progress.
 Your fitness will come back faster than you think, but pushing too hard puts you at greater risk of injury.
 If you enjoy running, start walking on the treadmill at an incline.
-Walking is lower impact that running, but the incline will still allow you to get your heart rate up.
+Walking is lower impact than running, but the incline will still allow you to get your heart rate up.

 Be patient.
 Don’t be discouraged your first few times back in the gym.
 Just remember, your body went through a lot of stress during pregnancy and labor.
 It took nine months to grow that baby, and it will take about that long until you are totally back to normal.